djalbat/yapp/README.md

 3. Use JSX by way of [Juxtapose](http://juxtapose.info).
 This is arguably the most elegant approach.

-The second approach is recommended to begin with.
+The second approach is recommended, at least to begin with.

 ### Vanilla JavaScript